 The best way to acquire the skills required to deal with an accident in a multi-pitch setting is to take a class on it.
-But for those who don't have the time or the money, Andy Tyson and Molly Loomis have written an excellent textbook on the subject entitled, Climbing Self-Rescue: Improvising Solutions for Serious Situations.
+But for those who don't have the time or the money, the late Andy Tyson and Molly Loomis wrote an excellent textbook a few years ago on the subject entitled, Climbing Self-Rescue: Improvising Solutions for Serious Situations.

 Tyson and Loomis put together a book that starts with what one should do in the case of an accident and then goes into an overview of baseline knowledge.
 They discuss knots and hitches as well as ropes, webbing and carabiners.
 After this introduction, they present the alternatives available to a climber during a rescue.
 These are escaping the belay, rappelling, hauling and lowering.
 And though these sound like simple things, in reality they are quite difficult with a injured or unconscious patient.
 Each technique requires a series of steps that are outside the average climber's knowledge base.